riyadchk/indexationweb/index/README.md

 ## Generated Files

-After execution, the script generates the following files in the current directory:
+After execution, the script generates the following files in the results directory:

 - `title.non_pos_index.json`: The non-positional index.
 - `mon_stemmer.title.non_pos_index.json`: The non-positional index with stemming.